Hostile Takeover

 J didn’t miss the mask slipping.
 But she asked, “And go where?”

 “Anywhere?
 What do you think is gonna happen after you murder all the worker drones?
+When you run out of weirdly-sweet oil to drink?
 You said it yourself, J. You’re just property to the humans.
 You think they won’t disassemble you next?”

 “So?
 That would be their right.”